WaterLily-jl/WaterLily.jl/README.md

  - Immerse obstacles defined by 3D meshes or 2D lines using [GeometryBasics](https://github.com/JuliaGeometry/GeometryBasics.jl).
  - GPU acceleration with [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl).
  - Split multigrid method into its own repository, possibly merging with [AlgebraicMultigrid](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl) or [IterativeSolvers](https://github.com/JuliaMath/IterativeSolvers.jl).

+If you have other suggestions or want to help, please raise an issue on github.